-The Council agreed a new Medium Term Financial Strategy 2020-2024 in February 2020 (report available on the Council's website).
-The new MTFS requires the delivery of identified annual savings totalling £1.8 million between 2020 and 2024, in order to achieve a balanced revenue budget over the period.
-In light of the current Covid-19 pandemic, the Council will review its future financial plans in the forthcoming period.
+The Council's Medium Term Financial Strategy 2020-2024 (report available on the Council's website) requires the delivery of identified annual savings totalling £1.8 million between now and 2024, in order to achieve a balanced revenue budget over the period.
+The Council will continue to monitor and review its future financial plans accordingly in the forthcoming period.

-9. Statement of Accounts
+10. Statement of Accounts